 Texas Fantasy Sports Sites

 The legal status of daily fantasy sports is unclear at the moment due to a lack of laws addressing the issue head-on.
 In 2016, Texas Attorney General Ken Paxton issued a nonbinding opinion stating that fantasy sports contests meet the state’s definition of illegal gambling.

 The attorney general made no indication that the state would begin pressing charges against fantasy sites, but it was enough to spook FanDuel out of Texas.
 DraftKings decided to stay and fight the case in course and remains available to Texans today.

-Online Poker and Casinos Sites in Texas
+Online Poker and Casinos Sites

 At present, the only forms of legal online betting in Texas are fantasy sports betting and skill games.
 Title 10 Chapter 47 of the Texas penal code makes it a Class C misdemeanor to participate in any form of betting which is defined as: